Mom, are you sleep-deprived?!

 Our bodies crave routine and like to know what’s coming.
 Introducing a sleep routine to your kids that aligns with your own sleep routine will ease the trouble of getting everyone to bed on time.
 Establishing a clear association with certain activities and sleep will cue the children’s minds and bodies that bedtime is near.
 Sticking to a consistent routine gets the body's circadian rhythm on track a creates less of a risk to experience sleep-deprivation.

 Following the link above will welcome Better Sleep For Your Whole Family

 Getting quality sleep consistently has tons of health benefits.
 In fact, we should be placing as much, if not more, importance on sleep as we do with nutrition and physical fitness.
 But getting great sleep does not happen overnight.
 It takes practice.
 But once you nail down the nighttime routine, you will be well on your way to enjoying the many mental and physical benefits of getting restorative, rejuvenating sleep.

 3. Nap when your kid’s nap

 Yes, adults are allowed to take naps, too.
+Especially, considering that sleep deprivation is on the rise.
 What research has shown is you can regain your emotional stability, creativity, and mood through napping.
 You can recuperate your ability to be a good parent.
 Naps can mitigate the damage of poor sleep.
 Take what you can get, right?!

 Doc Parsley shares the benefits of power napping even if it is just for 20 minutes.
+Naps mitigate the impact of sleep-deprivation.
 A cool, dark environment is also optimal for napping.
-Create a go-to nap space, so when the opportunity arises, you have that optimal set up to soak in the benefits of a power nap without the distraction from the TV, radio, or daylight.
+Create a go-to nap space, so when the opportunity arises, you have that optimal setup to soak in the benefits of a power nap without the distraction from the TV, radio, or daylight.